 At the request of the Department of Natural Resources and the Department of Administration, and to help fulfill our audit responsibilities under s.
 13.94, Wis.
-Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ended June 30, 2014, and June 30, 2013.
+Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ended June 30, 2016, and June 30, 2015.
 We have provided an unmodified audit opinion on the Statement of Changes in Program Assets, which is presented on a cash basis.
-Certain responsibilities for program administration, including financial reporting, that were performed by the Department of Natural Resources during fiscal year (FY) 2013-14 were performed by the Department of Safety and Professional Services during FY 2012-13.

 Under the program, the State was authorized to issue \$386.9 million in revenue obligations to provide financing for payment of claims under the Petroleum Environmental Cleanup Fund Award (PECFA) program.
-As of June 30, 2014, a total of \$164.5 million in revenue obligations remained outstanding, including \$93.3 million in revenue bonds and \$71.2 million in commercial paper.
-These revenue obligations are not general obligation debt of the State.
-Instead, they are to be repaid primarily from the \$0.02 per gallon fee charged to suppliers of petroleum products sold in Wisconsin.
-These fees, which are collected by the Department of Revenue, totaled \$71.2 million in FY 2013-14.
-Of this amount, \$30.0 million was retained by the program to pay principal and interest on outstanding revenue obligations.
+As of June 30, 2016, a total of \$112.6 million in revenue obligations remained outstanding, including \$41.4 million in revenue bonds and \$71.2 million in commercial paper.
+In October 2016, the State issued refunding revenue bonds to fund the outstanding commercial paper.

+The revenue obligations are not general obligation debt of the State.
+Instead, they are to be repaid primarily from the \$0.02 per gallon fee charged to suppliers of petroleum products received for sale in Wisconsin.
+These fees, which are collected by the Department of Revenue, totaled \$74.6 million in fiscal year 2015-16.
+Of this amount, \$28.7 million was retained by the program to pay principal and interest on outstanding obligations.

-The remaining fees of \$41.2 million were deposited to the Petroleum Inspection Fund, of which \$5.0 million was used to pay PECFA claims; \$24.0 million was transferred to other funds, including \$22.3 million to the Transportation Fund as required by 2013 Wisconsin Act 20, the 2013-15 Biennial Budget Act; and \$12.2 million was used for other purposes.
-Transfers from the Petroleum Inspection Fund have occurred in each of the past ten fiscal years.
+The remaining fees of \$45.9 million were deposited in the Petroleum Inspection Fund.
+Of this amount, \$5.2 million was used to pay PECFA claims; \$29.0 million was transferred to other funds, including \$27.3 million to the Transportation Fund as required by 2015 Wisconsin Act 55, the 2015-17 Biennial Budget Act; and \$11.7 million was used for other purposes.
+Transfers from the Petroleum Inspection Fund to other funds have occurred in each of the past twelve fiscal years.